Last updated: January 8, 2023

 Dedicated in 1897, Augustus Saint-Gaudens’ memorial to Robert Gould Shaw and the 54th Massachusetts Regiment is often lauded as the greatest monument of the U.S. Civil War.
 Using 40 African American men as models, Saint-Gaudens created some of the first non-stereotypical images of Black men in American sculpture.

 The trail leads past the Abiel Smith School, today’s home of the Museum of African American History, New England’s largest museum dedicated to preserving and sharing the contributions of African Americans.

 At the end of the trail stands the African Meeting House, the oldest existing black church building in the United States, which dates to 1806.
 The building’s basement served as a meeting place and school, while the main sanctuary witnessed speeches by Frederick Douglass and the establishment of the New England Anti-Slavery Society by William Lloyd Garrison.

 Homes of abolitionists—places where fugitives were welcomed and protected—form highlights on the trail.
-At 66 Phillips Street, for example, Lewis Hayden, himself an escaped slave, turned his home into a safe house for runaways after the passage of the Fugitive Slave Act in 1850.
-While hiding runaways in their basement, Hayden and his wife, Harriet, kept two gunpowder kegs under their front stoop.
+At 66 Phillips Street, for example, Lewis and Harriet Hayden, both freedom seekers, turned their home into a safe house for other freedom seekers after the passage of the Fugitive Slave Act in 1850.
+While hiding runaways in their basement, Lewis and Harriet kept two gunpowder kegs under their front stoop.
 Once, when bounty hunters arrived, the Haydens came out holding lit candles and threatened to drop the flames and detonate their house, themselves, and their visitors rather than turn over their hidden guests.

-To experience the Black Heritage Trail® with a National Park Service ranger as your guide, please call the park at (617) 742-5415 or visit us online for more information.
+To experience the Black Heritage Trail® with a National Park Service ranger as your guide, please email the park or visit us online for more information.
 You can also take self-guided audio tours through the NPS App.